dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

    it was successful, e.g., enough ICP have been collected.
 If the sale was successful, the exchange rate is determined and all tokens are given to the sale participants in neurons.
-Once all neurons are created, the SNS is under decentralized control and the governance canister is set to be fully functional.
+Once all neurons are created, the SNS is under decentralized control and the pre-decentralization-sale mode is reverted.
+Thus, the governance canister is set to be fully functional.
    If the sale is not successful, the decentralization attempt failed and everything is reverted to the state before the SNS launch, including that the dapp’s control is handed back to you (i.e., the original developers of the dapp), and the